 Now saddled with the excesses of npm, webpack, React, and a thousand promises of "great performance" that were never critically evaluated, it's easy for managers to lose hope.
 These organisations sometimes spiral into recrimination and mistrust.
 Where hopes once flourished, the horrors of a Bundle Buddy readout looms.
 Who owns this code?
 Why is it there?
 How did it get away from the team so quickly?

-Many "big rewrite" projects also begin with a promise of better performance in the first place.
-When sibling teams are brought in to integrate late in the process, attention to the cumulative experience may suffer.
+Many "big rewrite" projects begin with the promise of better performance.
+Prototypes "seem fast", but nobody's actually benchmarking them on low-end hardware.
+Things go fine for a while, but when sibling teams are brought in to integrate late in the process, attention to the cumulative experience may suffer.
 Before anyone knows it, the whole thing is as slow as molasses, but "there's no going back"... and so the lemon launches with predictably sour results.

 In the midst of these crises, thoughtful organisations begin to develop a performance management discipline.
 This, in turn, helps to create a culture grounded in high expectations.
 Healthy performance cultures bake the scientific method into their processes and approaches; they understand that modern systems are incredibly complex and that nobody knows everything — and so we learn together and investigate the unknown to develop an actionable understanding.